Large, Medium, Small, X-Large, XX-Large

 Thank you for considering AARFA as a place to donate your time and talents.
 Volunteers are vital to the success of this project.
 At AARFA, we know that your time and talent are precious, and we want every minute you spend with us to be worthwhile.
 These signups are handled by the Volunteer Committee.

-Accept all jobs offered and do the job well.
+3. Accept all jobs offered and do the job well.
 You can decline scaffolding jobs.
 Volunteers are here to work.
 There will be some not-so-glamorous jobs that need to be done besides decorating; it all has to be done.
-We will be working on floats other than the Rotary float.
+We will be working on floats other than the Rotary float

-Food and drink can only be consumed during the 30 minute meal break.
-As all volunteers for Phoenix break at the same time and the break is limited to 30 minutes.
+8. Food and drink can only be consumed during the 30 minute meal break.
+As all volunteers for Phoenix break at the same time and the break is limited to 30 minutes it is STRONGLY suggested that the individuals and/or individual groups bring food and drink to the Phoenix decorating site.
+Food booths are available from Dec.
+26 through Dec.
+31st but there is insufficient time to stand in line, order and consume food from these booths.
+Also they are quite expensive.

-Wear old clothes that can become dirty or spoiled by glue etc. ONLY closed toe shoes no UGG’s.
+11. Wear old clothes that can become dirty or spoiled by glue etc. ONLY closed toed shoes no UGG’s.
 Tie back long hair.
 Fingerless gloves are allowed but save your manicure for a later day.

 Can I just show up to decorate?